EulerProject/EulerX/README_stylesheet.md

 2- nodestyle:
 Maps each “group” to a dot string.
 Example:
     '1': "shape=box style=\"filled,rounded\" color=black fillcolor=\"#CCFFCC\""
+"all" style is applied to all of the nodes but it can be overwritten by the style defined for each node group.
 3- edgestyle:
 Maps each “label” to a dot string.
 There are 3 options for showing label that are defined by assigning the following values to "display" key in edgestyle